 Controls & Coin

-The Jammafier has a very rapid update frequency (at least 120Hz) which makes it practically lag-free.
+The Jammafier has a very rapid update frequency (around 350Hz) which makes it practically lag-free.

 |Service Player 1||Service|